Rubbing Alcohol for Stains: What It Removes and How to Use It Safely

 Can I put clothes treated with rubbing alcohol in the dryer?

 Only after rinsing the area with water, washing normally, and confirming the stain is gone.
-Alcohol is flammable — never put alcohol-damp fabric near a heat source — and dryer heat would set any ink the treatment left behind.
+Alcohol is flammable; never put alcohol-damp fabric near a heat source; dryer heat would also set any ink the treatment left behind.

 Not sure if your stain needs a solvent or something gentler?
 Use the Stain Rescue Tool to identify the right treatment first.